jackiehjm/stx-docs/doc/source/introduction/terms.rst

 Virtual Machines (VM)
   An instance of a node provided by software (a hypervisor), which runs within the host operating system and hardware.

+  You must configure separate, per-region PXEBoot networks.

+StarlingX
+  StarlingX is an open source, complete cloud infrastructure software stack for the edge used by the most demanding applications in industrial |IoT|, telecom, and other use cases.
+The platform creates a fusion between OpenStack and Kubernetes to provide a robust and flexible environment for all kinds of workloads, including containerized, virtualized or bare metal.

+Storage
+  A node within a |prod| edge cloud that is dedicated to providing file and object storage to application workloads.
+There can be 0 or more storage nodes within a |prod| edge cloud.

+  - Runs CEPH distributed storage software.
+  - Part of an |HA| multi-node CEPH storage cluster supporting a replication factor of two or three, journal caching, and class tiering.
+  - Provides |HA| persistent storage for images, virtual volumes (that is, block storage), and object storage.

+Virtualization
+  The act of creating a virtual version of CPU, network or storage device.

+Virtual Machines (VM)
+  An instance of a node provided by software (a hypervisor), which runs within the host operating system and hardware.

+Rollback
+  The process of reverting changes made to a system or database to a previous state.
+For |prod|, *Rollback* is a capability that is supported during an upgrade or update.

+Restore
+  Bringing back a system or data from a backup or a previously saved state.
+  For |prod|, *Restore* can be used for current release (*N*) or (*N*-1).

+Downgrade
+  The process of moving from a higher version or a newer release of a software, firmware, or operating system to a lower version or an older release.

+Precheck
+  A system state checks intended to confirm the system health for an impending operation.
+This check can be performed at any time prior to the system operation execution, but is intended to be executed just prior to confirming that it can be scheduled before actually attempting the operation.

+Prestaging
+  System software media is prepopulated on the system in preparation for an impending operation. *Prestaging* is currently supported for installation and upgrade operation.

+Preinstallation
+  New deployments for a system that is installed in the factory.
+  *Preinstallation* also refers to software media that is installed alongside the existing deployment in preparation for an upgrade.

+Shared NIC
+  A single physical port that can be shared by two or more system networks (oam, mgmt., cluster-host, pxeboot and data)
+  For more information, see :ref:`sriov-port-sharing`.